I’m a writer, so punctuation comes naturally. It seems like it’s something I’ve always known.

 With a little practice, it won’t be long until your kids are completely comfortable choosing punctuation to end a sentence.

-If you enjoyed this game, the picture above is perfect for sharing on Facebook.
+If you enjoyed this punctuation activity, the picture above is perfect for sharing on Facebook.
 Or, you can Pin the picture below.

 You may also like one or these fun reading games: